This blog post was originally posted on February 5, 2013 and was updated on October 9, 2017.

 Madrid is full of amazing museums and galleries, and there are some you simply cannot miss!

-Though you may think that we spend all of our time eating tapas and drinking vermouth, we love to partake in the other cultural activities Madrid has to offer.
-There are plenty of things to do in Madrid beyond its bars and restaurants because—let’s face it—you can only eat so much.
+You may think that we spend all of our time eating tapas and drinking vermouth.
+However, we love to partake in the other cultural activities Madrid has to offer.
+There are plenty of things to do in Madrid beyond its bars and restaurants.
+Let’s face it—you can only eat so much.

 If you want to dig a little deeper into the fine arts world of Madrid, there are countless places for you to turn to.
 Here’s our definitive guide to the most famous museums in Madrid.